binlecode/example-graphql-express/README.md

+# Example of GraphQL with Express NodeJS

+This repo holds simple examples of GraphQL API with Express.

 ## environment

-NodeJS version 13+
+NodeJS version 12+

+For NodeJs 12 compatiblity, ES6 `require` is used instead of NodeJS Module.

-Use node module import instead of ES require.
+To use node module import instead of ES require:
-In `package.json`, "type" is set to "module".
+- In `package.json`, "type" is set to "module"
+- Change all `require` to `import` statement
+- change `modules.exports = ...` to `export default ...` statement

+Run `npm install` before running example scripts.

 ## Basic graphql server with inline query schema